front-end-foundations/session1/readme.md

 - Click on the cat picture and note the changes in the document, how the Elements inspector displays the number, and what happens in the Console tab in the inspector
 - Click on the link and note the change in the browser's address bar
 - Force the link to hover using the inspector
+- Use multiple cursors to change a variable

 ## Separation of Concerns